Property Tax: What It Is, What It Does And How It’s Calculated

 If you fail to pay your property tax bill for some reason, your municipality will place a tax lien on your home.
 Therefore, it’s very important that as a homeowner, you’re able to afford your property tax payments and stay up to date on them.

-When there is a tax lien on your home, the IRS will notify creditors that the government has legal rights to your home.
+When there is a tax lien on your home, the creditors will be notified that the government has legal rights to your home.
 If you still fail to pay after this, the tax lien can become a levy, which means the government can actually seize your property to satisfy the debt.
+In some cases, your property taxes may be taken out of the profits from a sale.

-As you search for a new home, make sure to consider the accompanying property taxes because they will be a continuous expense.
+As you search for a new home and apply for a mortgage, make sure to consider the accompanying property taxes because they will be a continuous expense.
 It’s crucial that as a homeowner you’re able to afford your home’s bills as well as the property tax payments.
-To learn more about property taxes and explore new topics, visit the Rocket Mortgage® Learning Center.